Movin' with Nancy

-Movin' with Nancy is a television special featuring Nancy Sinatra in a series of musical vignettes featuring herself and other artists.
-Produced by Sinatra's production company Boots Enterprises, Inc. and sponsored by Royal Crown Cola, the show was originally broadcast on the NBC television network on December 11, 1967 (8:00-9:00 p.m.
-Eastern/Pacific).
+Movin' with Nancy is a 1967 television special featuring Nancy Sinatra in a series of musical vignettes featuring her and other artists.
+Produced by Sinatra's production company Boots Enterprises, Inc. and sponsored by Royal Crown Cola, the show was originally broadcast on the NBC television network on December 11, 1967.

 Summary

 The TV special was unlike most musical programs of its time, with the numbers lip-synced outdoors on locations instead of the usual stage-bound production filmed before a live audience.
 Sinatra sings while driving down the highway, strolling in the California countryside and aloft in a hot-air balloon.
 She performs duets with guest stars whom she encounters along the way, with no introductions or interstitial dialog.
 The general effect is that of a dream-like fantasy that flows from one location to the next, with segments resembling the later format of music videos.

 The program includes a interracial kiss between Sinatra and Sammy Davis Jr. at the end of a song-and-dance number.
 Sinatra states in the commentary track on the DVD release that the seemingly spontaneous kiss was carefully planned and deliberately timed for the end of filming, when Davis had to leave for another job and could not shoot a retake.